-Our foundations program is intended to provide a solid experience of concepts, methods and issues that are common throughout a wide variety of art and design disciplines.
-The Foundations program encourages students to acquire essential technical, conceptual and theory-based skills for their development as visual arts professionals.
-You will experience interdisciplinary, traditional and innovative approaches to artistic production through various forms and materials.
-Each course will challenge and inspire you to translate your ideas across 2D, 3D and 4D modes.
-The foundation courses act as a support for and bridge to upper level visual arts areas within the Department of Art.
+UT's foundations program is intended to provide a solid experience of concepts, methods and issues that are common throughout a wide variety of art and design disciplines.
+The foundations program encourages students to acquire essential technical, conceptual and theory-based skills for their development as visual arts professionals.
+Students will experience interdisciplinary, traditional and innovative approaches to artistic production through various forms and materials.
+Each course will challenge and inspire them to translate ideas across 2-D, 3-D and 4-D modes.
+The foundation courses act as a support for and bridge to upper level visual arts areas within the Department of Art, and help build the basis for the value of an art/design degree, which gives students some of the most important skills for the 21st century.

 Visiting Artist Program